 Drivers are required to maintain current documents.
 Failing to update a required document before the expiration date results in temporary deactivation.

 2007 or newer: Rochester, Duluth, Minneapolis/St. Paul (Vehicles from 2007-2012 must have less than 150K mileage.)

 Not a taxi, stretch limousine, or non-Express Drive rental vehicle

 Not titled as salvage, non-repairable, rebuilt or any other equivalent classification

-In select cities, you can rent a car through Express Drive with standard insurance included. *Drivers are required to have a valid driver's license.
+In select cities, you can rent a car through Express Drive with standard insurance included.
+Rental vehicles must be rented through the Express Drive program to be approved for use on the Lyft platform. *Drivers are required to have a valid driver's license.
 If you only have a temporary license, take a side-by-side photo of your old driver's license next to the temporary license.
 See example.

 Drivers in Duluth are required to upload a photo of their vehicle registration.

 Drivers in Duluth are required to have their vehicle inspected by an ASE certified mechanic.
 An inspection location will be assigned in your driver application.

 Drivers are required to display the Lyft emblem while in driver mode.
 The Lyft emblem is Lyft’s official trade dress.
 It helps passengers and law enforcement identify your vehicle.